What can be donated?

 Below is a list of organs which can be donated and how they can be used.

-Cornea donation can help patients suffering from severe eye disease or injury.
 The eye is never transplanted whole, just the cornea which is the clear outer layer at the front of the eye that helps the eye to focus light.

 It is possible to be a living donor.
 The most common type is kidney donation, when one kidney is removed from a healthy individual and transplanted into a relative or friend.
 In recent years, it has also become possible for people to donate part of their liver.